Osama-Alzahrani/Realtime-Wallpaper/README.md

 # Real-Time Background

-Background that is linked with [Openweather](https://openweathermap.org/) using API and it's build to be used in [Wallpaper Engine](https://www.wallpaperengine.io/en).
+Background that is linked with [Openweather](https://openweathermap.org/) using API.
+It's build to be used in [Wallpaper Engine](https://www.wallpaperengine.io/en).
 So, the wallpaper will take effect of any changes in the weather.

 ## Features